bryanhohs/hohs.us/_posts/2021-07-26-how-to-install-mr-chromebox-firmware.md

 8. Follow the prompts to install the rom then press q.
 9. Reboot

-Your system hash been flashed and it's ready to run Linux!
+Your system has been flashed and it's ready to run Linux!